West Auckland homicide investigation launched after man found dead in Swanson home - NZ Herald

 Police said they cannot rule out the possibility of further charges being laid.

-"The victim and male arrested are known to each other," said Detective Inspector Aaron Proctor
+"The victim and male arrested are known to each other," said Detective Inspector Aaron Proctor.

+"Our thoughts and sympathies are with the victim's family at this difficult time."

 A scene investigation is continuing today.